GCSE Maths · Foundation & Higher

 Answer

-Label the triangular region bounded by the \(y\)-axis, the \(x\)-axis, and the line \(x+y=5\) as \(R\).
+Label the triangular region bounded by the $y$-axis, the $x$-axis, and the line $x + y = 5$ as $R$.
 All three boundary lines are solid.

 Reading Inequalities from a Graph

 Sometimes a question shows you a shaded region and asks you to write down the inequalities that describe it.
-Here is how to approach this:

 Check solid or dashed.
-A solid line means \(\leq\) or \(\geq\).
-A dashed line means \(<\) or \(>\).
+A solid line means $\leq$ or $\geq$.
+A dashed line means $<$ or $>$.

 💡 Tip: finding the gradient and intercept

-For a diagonal boundary line, identify two points on the line from the grid, then use: \[ m = \frac{y_2 - y_1}{x_2 - x_1}, \qquad c = y\text{-intercept} \] Then write the line as \(y = mx + c\) and attach the correct inequality sign.
+For a diagonal boundary line, identify two points on the line, then use: $$m = \frac{y_2 - y_1}{x_2 - x_1}, \qquad c = y\text{-intercept}$$ Then write the line as $y = mx + c$ and attach the correct inequality sign.

 Quick Reference Summary